Bleurayn/aureus-operations-platform/README.md

 **is 100% proprietary, closed-source, and developed exclusively in private repositories.**

-© 2025 Cassandra Harrison / Avableu Design LTD Liability Company — All Rights Reserved
+© 2025 Cassandra Harrison / Avableu Designs LTD Liability Company — All Rights Reserved
 Unauthorized use of the AUREUS name, branding, or implication of affiliation with the commercial platform is strictly prohibited.